-Actions Time- frame Preliminary Capital Cost Allowance Parties Involved 12.1 Work with MoTI to assess and upgrade the between the foreshore and pond and between the and lagoon. (implementation is outside the statistic plan) he pond Immediate Staff Time MoTI, SCRD 12.2 Work with MoTI to assess and upgrade the breakwater along Fisherman Road. (implement outside the scope of this plan) Short Staff Time MoTI, SCRD
+Actions Time- frame Preliminary Capital Cost Allowance Parties Involved 12.1 Work with MoTI to assess and upgrade the culverts between the foreshore and pond and between the pond and lagoon. (implementation is outside the scope of this plan) Immodiato Staff Time MoTI, SCRD 12.2 Work with MoTI to assess and upgrade the boulder breakwater along Fisherman Road. (implementation is outside the scope of this plan) Staff Time MoTI, SCRD